EPA Grant Cancellations Threaten North Richmond’s $19M Grant and the Grants of 400 Communities Nationwide

 • December 2, 2024

-• Received notice that grant was selected!
+• Received notice that the grant was selected!

-• Contra Costa County the lead applicant, worked for 4 weeks with EPA staff on contracting requirements
+• Contra Costa County, the lead applicant, worked for 4 weeks with EPA staff on contracting requirements

 • January 6, 2025